 .

-A signal generator is one of the most essential pieces of technology in electronics and communication.
-It is used to produce different types of signals and frequencies for a variety of purposes such as testing, troubleshooting, and designing.
-While a standard signal generator is one that produces signals of varying amplitude, frequency, and form, there are several different types available in the market today.
-Depending upon the type, the functions, operation, and applications will vary.
-Such signal generators have very specific uses such as modulating voice or creating electronic dance music (EDM).
+A signal generator is an essential piece of equipment for testing electronics.
+It is used to produce multiple types of signals at different frequencies for a variety of purposes such as troubleshooting, and designing.
+While a standard signal generator is one that produces signals of varying amplitude and frequency, there are several different types available in the market today, that perform more specialized functions.
+In this article, we will focus on RF and Microwave Signal Generators.

-Although the basic signal generator is still widely used in the field of electronics, it has evolved tremendously over the past century.
+Although a basic signal generator is still widely used to test electronics, it has evolved tremendously over the past century - with increased frequency range, excellent signal fidelity, and the ability to program specific functions with MATLAB and Python.
 Here’s a look at some of the most common types of signal generators and their applications.
-This article will also glance through one of the leading manufacturers.

 20210120135329.812.png